-For example, when you make hollandaise sauce, you want to warm the egg yolks ever so slightly.
-This improves their ability to form an emulsion.
-If you heat them too much, they'll actually lose their emulsifying properties, and if you really get them too hot, the proteins will curdle and you'll end up making scrambled eggs.
+For example, when you make hollandaise sauce, you want to warm the egg yolks ever so slightly to improve their ability to form an emulsion.
+When the yolks are overheated, they'll lose their emulsifying properties.
+If you really get them too hot, the proteins will curdle, and you'll end up with scrambled eggs.

 How to Use a Double Boiler

-How to Create a Double Boiler Setup
+Create a Double Boiler Setup